This manual describes Oracle XML DB, and how you can use it to store, generate, manipulate, manage, and query XML data in the database.

 To promote readability, especially of lengthy or complex XML data, output is sometimes shown pretty-printed (formatted) in code examples.

 Some of the code examples in this book present execution plans.
 These are for illustration only.
 Running examples that are presented here in your environment is likely to result in different execution plans from those presented here.

 When examining the examples in this book, keep in mind the following:

-SQL is case-insensitive, but names in SQL code are implicitly uppercase, unless you enclose them in double-quotes.
+SQL is case-insensitive, but names in SQL code are implicitly uppercase, unless you enclose them in double quotation marks (

 XML is case-sensitive.
 You must refer to SQL names in XML code using the correct case: uppercase SQL names must be written as uppercase.